 Interact with Data on Tableau Mobile

-Interact with offline previews
+Interact with offline workbooks and views

 Previews let you scroll, pan and zoom a viz, see data tooltips and highlight marks.
 However, the following features aren't available: filtering, combined tooltips for multiple selected marks, Viz-in-Tooltip and advanced analytics like trend and reference lines.

 When you’re online, these previews display while the latest view loads.
-Once it has finished loading, you’ll automatically transition from the preview to the latest view.
+After it has finished loading, you’ll automatically transition from the preview to the latest view.
 If you interact with the preview, you won’t transition, so you don’t lose analysis you’ve done.
 When you're ready to see the latest view, select the arrow in the footer to transition.

 You can turn interactive previews on or off in the app settings.
 Be aware that Tableau Server administrators sometimes disable interactive previews for entire organisations.
-Particularly complex views may render as images even if interactive previews are supported.
+Particularly complex views might render as images even if interactive previews are supported.
 Your administrator can change the complexity threshold.
 If you frequently see static images, ask your Tableau administrator to adjust client-side rendering settings.

-Adjust and compare metrics
+Adjust and compare metrics (retired)

 Metrics help you track data for key numbers, like weekly sales.
 Optimised for mobile devices, metrics are easy to understand at a glance.
 For more about metrics, see Create and Troubleshoot Metrics.